 - SelecTree – This program designed by the Urban Forestry Ecosystems Institute at Cal Poly is a tree selection database for California.
-You can find the best tree to plant by attribute or by zip code.

 - Tree Quality Cue Card – When you’re at the nursery, this cue card helps you choose the best quality tree stock to plant.
 Available in English or Spanish.